scando1993/thingsboard.github.io/products/thingsboard-pe/install.md

                     <li>disabled white-labeling feature</li>
                 </ul>
                 <p style="padding-top: 0px; font-size: 20px;">
-                    To get the maximum of ThingsBoard PE, we recommend to install your dedicated server using one of the available options below.
+                    To get the maximum of Pacificsoft PE, we recommend to install your dedicated server using one of the available options below.
                 </p>
                 </div>
                 <div class="marketplace">